tolitius/zlink/README.md

 ## ØMQ based communication

-This would run a Python server and have JVM client passing data to it and getting a response back over the ØMQ based pipe.
+This example would run a Python server and have JVM client passing data to it and getting a response back over the ØMQ based pipe.

 ### Start a ØMQ server